Kholāsat al-tavārikh: Manuscript S (SSB 2202)

-Located in the State Library in Berlin ("SSB").
-Location number: 2202, new acquisition 1895.
-The name of the copyist and the date of the copy are not given.
+Located in the Berlin State Library ("SSB"), number: 2202.
+The name of the copyist and the date of the copy are not given, but it is dated to circa 1695.
 The cover size is 41.5 x 28 cm.
 The manuscript has 436 leaves and is paginated with black pencil numbers by a European hand.
 The volume contains a total of ten miniatures, mostly full-page, each precisely matching the content of the text.
 The tenth miniature, however, is located at the very end of the manuscript, which depicts a reception scene at the court of an Indian prince, unlike the other miniatures, has no connection with the existing text.
 This manuscript is fully digitized and available online.

 Accession of Shah Tahmasp I to the throne.

 Battle between Shah Tahmasp I and the Uzbeks led by ʽUbaid Khān near Sarikamish on 24 September 1524.